Overcoming Knowledge Management Challenges

 Other things to have a look at: How many sources of knowledge do you have?
 Can users access the knowledge?
 And most importantly: how many reoccurring tickets do you get?
 The reoccurring questions are the ones you are primarily battling with your knowledge base, of course.

-And don't forget to consider how prepared your department is for the change.
+And don’t forget to consider how prepared your department is for the change.
 If you are running other huge projects, you should not work on implementing Best Practice Knowledge Management (BPKM) alongside these.
-It's a very involved process to implement, and needs priority of you are going ahead with it.
+It’s a very involved process to implement, and needs priority if you are going ahead with it.

 2. Do a pilot run

 To make sure BPKM is right for your department (safe to say it will be!) and to see how it works in practice, start off with a small subset of the team.
 Make sure they are people that talk a lot to the rest of the team, so that all information about the project is spread quickly.
 Hold weekly evaluations and weekly updates during the pilot.
 Be incredibly transparent and don’t be afraid of showing the complaints.
 In the end you will see the benefits take the upper hand quickly, even if there are some growing pains!

 Once you are satisfied with the pilot testing, the first thing you should do is to give the proper preparatory training to your whole team.